 4. Use Multiple Workspaces in Your Data Room Setup

-A trial plan includes one workspace and is intended to give you a sense of how easy it is to manage your files in a Caplinked VDR.
+A trial plan includes one workspace and is intended to give you a sense of how easy it is to manage your files with confidential information in a Caplinked VDR.
 When you upgrade to a Caplinked Professional Plan, you can create multiple workspaces.
 You can even create workspaces for different departments.
-Your accounting department could have its own workspace, for example, for financial documents, while your marketing department could have another for collaborating on upcoming projects.
+Your accounting department could have its own workspace, for example, for financial and confidential documents, while your marketing department could have another for collaborating on upcoming projects.

 5. Adding Users and Setting Permissions

-Since a VDR is designed for securely storing and sharing documents, setting appropriate guardrails is critical.
+Since a VDR is designed for secure file sharing and storing sensitive documents, setting appropriate guardrails is critical.
 Now that your files are uploading, it’s time to select the people who should have access to them.
 Just as your business network and your personal computer should be protected, so should access to your VDR.

 When you create an account with Caplinked, you’re automatically the first admin for your organization’s VDR.
 While it’s a good idea to add at least one more admin as a backup, in case you get sick or go on vacation, admin access should be limited.
 A company owner may insist on having admin access, as may your senior network administrator or your database engineer.